amoe/allen-moronuki/allen_moronuki_notes.md

 The basic strategy for this is to loop and have 3 conditions, 2 base cases and one recursion step.

+take works as we expect.
+drop works as we expect.

+splitAt splits at an index and returns a 2-tuple
+The type signature basically says what it does.

+take can be used with infinite lists like the ones that result from enumFrom calls.

+takeWhile and dropWhile are weird takeWhile is like filter.
+Except that it stops immediately on the first non-true. eg takeWhile (>3) [1..10]  evals to [] but takeWhile (

+That's actually really really useful.

+## Exercise: Thy Fearful Symmetry

+This is a tricky exercise because you have to remove the initial space that gets included as a result.
+And you have to use this trimmed version at both sites.
+Otherwise, it's a simple build-by-recursing thing.

 2019-07-25

 In Haskell, lists are both finite sequences and also infinite streams.